-Each area of specialization requires two design-related courses and three elective courses above those used toward Requirement A, Core.
+Each area of specialization requires five elective courses above those used toward Requirement A, Core.
 Other technical electives may be substituted only with the approval of the undergraduate program director.

 Biotechnology

 Biotechnology involves the application of various engineering disciplines to biomedical problems, requiring a sound understanding of an engineering discipline coupled with principles of biology and biomaterials.
 Students utilize elective courses to learn the fundamentals of biology and bioengineering.